From Trails to Traffic Jams

 Relics of a Modern Age

 The early years of the automobile age are now nearly a century past.
 Here and there in Chicagoland the sharp-eyed visitors can spot vestiges of this antique era.
-An stretch of alley behind the official residence of Chicago’s Roman Catholic archbishop at 1555 N. State Parkway is one of the very last instances in Chicago of street paving using cedar block, which in 1900 covered 749 miles of city streets; within a few years cedar and pine blocks would be replaced by much more durable brick.
+An stretch of alley behind the official residence of Chicago’s Roman Catholic archbishop at 1555 N. State Parkway is one of the very last instances in Chicago of street paved in cedar blocks, which in 1900 covered 749 miles of city streets; within a few years cedar and pine blocks would be replaced by much more durable brick.

-A few narrow roadways and rights-of-way are still in use, relegated by newer, inevitably more elaborate facilities into frontage roads when Commerce passed them by.
+A few narrow roadways and rights-of-way from the early auto age are still in use, relegated by newer, inevitably more elaborate facilities to frontage roads.
 One of hundreds could be seen in Highland Park, where Deerfield Road (now Old Deerfield Road) an important east-west artery, crossed the former Skokie Valley Road (now the Old Skokie Road).
 At that corner is a Tudor Revival Pure Oil gas station from the mid-1930s that retained enough of its original historic features to merit listing on the National Register, but it was razed anyway.

 The Lincoln Highway is still remembered in Chicagoland by local historians who are alert to its significance to the nation’s transportation history.
 Commemorative banners, road signs, and sign posts have been installed marking its location in towns such as Frankfort, Rochelle, Morrison, Plainfield, and New Lenox; in the Chicago Heights area utility poles along that stretch of the road that follows the Sauk Trail have been painted red, white, and blue in imitation of the original highway’s markings.
 Here and there the original route markers survive—on Smith Street and Redwood Street in Aurora, and in the displays of the Aurora Historical Society, on the grounds of the Fairfield estate in Mooseheart and Geneva’s Oscar Swan Inn Bed and Breakfast.
 Here and there a bit of actual pavement even survives; in Frankfort a mile-long remnant is used as a hike-and-bike path.